 Expertise or alphabet soup: What do our credentials really mean?

 With more than 1,000 different professional financial designations in the U.S., it's it's easy to get confused by the "alphabet soup" of credentials in the marketplace.
 Not all professional designations are alike, however.
 While some require rigorous initial and ongoing education, experience, an in-depth exam, and adherence to a code of ethics, other credentials are much less stringent.
 At AMDG Financial, we're about competence and professionalism, not marketing hype.
 Our advisers hold advanced degrees, as well as professional designations that symbolize their commitment to competency and high ethical standards.
 We invite you to learn more about the credentials of our staff, and the accreditation of our firm.
-You can also review Part 2A and Part 2B of our Form ADV.
+You can also review our Form ADV.

 Certified Public Accountant (CPA)